vegaprotocol/specs/protocol/0028-GOVE-governance.md

 When a batch contains two proposals with identical enactment timestamps, they are executed in the order the appear in the batch.
 For example two network parameter update proposals in the same batch with the same enactment timestamp will both be executed, in the order specified. (<a name="0028-GOVE-164" href="#0028-GOVE-164">0028-GOVE-164</a>)

+- A batch proposal can be submitted changing the same network parameter twice to two different values with the same enactment timestamps.
+The voting to approve the batch happens, the batch passes, the value of the proposal appearing later in the batch is observed at the desired time. (<a name="0028-GOVE-165" href="#0028-GOVE-165">0028-GOVE-165</a>)

 ##### Network History

 - A datanode restored from network history will contain any recurring and one-off transfers created prior to the restore and these can be retrieved via APIs on the new datanode.(<a name="0028-GOVE-127" href="#0028-GOVE-127">0028-GOVE-127</a>)